 Every piece of the puzzle is different, and there are many engineering challenges that require a tailored approach.

-To illustrate the different use cases for this technology, Robert introduced two of our colleagues, Louis and Freddie, who showcased two different ways that engineers are using SPREAD’s Engineering Intelligence Network:
+To illustrate the different use cases for this technology, Robert introduced two of our colleagues, Louis and Freddie, who showcased two different ways that engineers are using SPREAD’s Engineering Intelligence Graph:

 How 3D electronic diagnosis enables more efficient troubleshooting